arnobase/phala-bot/README.md

 # don't check if there is any, will fail if ther is not
 phabot --claim (-c)

-# stake available amount (all non locked or frozen PHA, or amount if specified)
+# stake available amount (all non locked or frozen PHA, or other amount if specified)
 phabot --stake [amount] (-s)

 # restart the worker to change stake to the maximum amount available